mackili/Data-Analysis-and-Optimisation/Paper.md

 ## Station to station passenger potential based on Pendler dataset

 Each raster was assigned a station based on a distance from it to a station.
 The shorter distance was assigned to a raster.
 In case of many stations being within the same distance band they were assigned randomly with uniform probability.
-Due to the size of the dataset multicore processing was utilized in python using the `multiprocessing` package.
+Due to the size of the dataset multicore processing was utilized in Python using the `multiprocessing` package.
 Final code used is available in the appendix.

 ```python
 import pandas as pd